Parícutin: Phases

 The nine-year activity of the volcano is divided into four stages, with names that come from the Purépecha language.
 The first phase (Quitzocho) extended from 22 February to 18 October 1943, with activity concentrated in the cracks that formed in the Cuiyusuro Valley, forming the initial cone.
 During this time, the ejected material was mostly lapilli and bombs.
 In March, the eruption became more powerful, with eruptive columns that extended for several kilometers.
 In four months, the cone reached 200 meters and in eight months 365 meters.
 During this time period, there was some lava flow.
 On 12 June, lava began to advance towards the village of Parícutin, forcing evacuations the next day.

 The second phase went from 18 October 1943 to 8 January 1944 and is called Sapichi, meaning "child", referring to the formation of a lateral vent and other openings on the north side of the cone.
 Ash and bombs continued to be ejected but the new vent sent lava towards the town of San Juan Parangaricutiro, forcing its permanent evacuation.
 By August, the town was completely covered in lava and ash, with only the upper portions of the main church still visible.
 The evacuations of Parícutin and San Juan were accomplished without loss of life due to the slow movement of the lava.
 These two phases lasted just over a year and account for more than 90% of the total material ejected from the cone, as well as almost four-fifths (330 meters) of the final height of 424 meters from the valley floor.
 It also sent ash as far as Mexico City.

 The third (Taqué-Ahuan) lasted from 8 January 1944 to 12 January 1945 and featured mainly the formation of a series of cracks on the south side of the cone, as well as an increase in activity in the center.
 Lava flows from this time mostly extend to the west and northwest.
 During this period there also formed a mesa, now called Los Hornitos, to the south.

 Over the next seven years, the volcano became less active, with the ejection of ash, stone and lava coming sporadically, with periods of silence in between.
-Professional geologists pulled out of the area in 1948, leaving only Celedonio Gutierrez to continue observations.
+Professional geologists pulled out of the area in 1948, leaving only Celedonio Gutiérrez to continue observations.
 The last burst of activity was recorded by him between January and February 1952.
 Several eruptions occurred in succession and a three-kilometer smoke column was produced.